- Elementary School

 We also have learning support assistance to expand our capacity to reach all learners.
 We make every effort to help our students through classroom accommodations and learning interventions and coordination of services such as outside tutoring, counseling, and other specialized therapies.

-The learning specialist is also responsible for some individual educational testing for students grades K-8 and triennial testing in grades five and eight, a process that begins with a recommendation from the student’s teacher.
 Students with testing on file documenting a specific disability qualify for an Individual Learning Plan (ILP), and are eligible for a program of classroom accommodations determined by the learning specialist in consultation with teachers, parents, and the principal (the learning team).

 *We have a Response to Intervention (RTI) program at St. Clare.
 Using our universal assessment system (meaning: everyone takes it!), we can identify students who are not meeting benchmarks.

 Tier One is the intervention level within the classroom delivered by the teacher (ex: reading groups, math groups, preferential seating, one-on-one help, organizational systems, etc.).